WICG/aom/element-handles-explainer.md

 The `importhandles` attribute specifies a mapping from `inner-handle: outer-idref`.
 The `inner-handle` names are determined by the web component author.
 The `outer-idref` names are provided by the user of the web component, and can be any element ID or handle using the `id::handle(...)` syntax.

 Inside the shadow tree, imported handles are referenced using the `:host::handle()` syntax, using the special ID `:host` to refer to handles imported on the host element.
+This syntax is analagous to the `:host::part()` CSS selector that can be used to select parts in the local tree.

 #### Example 3: Importing handles